AlexanderLapygin/ca-react-rest-api-starter/README.md

 ---
 ## Demo
-Demo and server are both hosted on the [Codesandbox](https://codesandbox.io/).
+Demo and server are both hosted on the *Codesandbox*.

 In separate browser tabs do:
 1. [Start server](https://xg4qv.sse.codesandbox.io)